Lapoukhov/Centralized_testing_software/README.md

 ### Installattion and use manual:

 To start using the program, you must run the MyProgramm.exe file.
+After the program is opened, a window will appear.

 ![default](https://user-images.githubusercontent.com/37573044/41461309-07c66d04-7098-11e8-84aa-2fdb91d624ed.png)